halBRY/personal-page/_pages/dt.md

 View the project [GitHub Page!](https://github.com/uic-evl/DOE_DigitalTwin)

+This work was presented at an NVIDIA Omniverse Community Spotlight Livestream in 2024.
+Watch the recording here!
+{% include video id="xzadqDxKue8" provider="youtube" %}

 The following presentation was given at the [Sandia XR conference](https://www.sandia.gov/xr/6th-annual-xr-conference-2/) in 2024.
 {% include video id="4WlP6hjSohE" provider="youtube" %}